googleapis/api-compiler/README.md

 ### Executing the Google API Compiler

-Once the jar 'gapi-config-gen-with-deps-0.0.5-SNAPSHOT.jar' is built under the build/libs directory, you can run the jar using the following command:
+Once the jar 'gapi-config-gen-with-deps-0.0.0-SNAPSHOT.jar' is built under the build/libs directory, you can execute the jar using the following command:

 ```
-$ alias gapi-config-gen='java -jar <path to gapi-config-gen-with-deps-0.0.5-SNAPSHOT.jar>'
+alias gapi-config-gen='java -jar <path to gapi-config-gen-with-deps-0.0.0-SNAPSHOT.jar>'
 DESCRIPTOR_FILE=<PATH TO out.descriptor>
 CONFIG_FILE=<path to yaml file>
 JSON_FILE_NAME=<json output file name>